How To Set Up A DIY Goat Kid Pen

 SLCG PRO TIP: Do not worry that your doe will not have enough milk for you and her kids.
 The moms can hold back milk for their kids while giving you enough at milking time as well.

-I hope this helps; I had no idea what a kid pen was when I first started with goats.
+I had no idea what a kid pen was when I first started with goats.
 I kept my babies in with their moms for weeks thinking this was the right thing to do.
+Unfortunately, I was doing more harm than good.
+That first year’s weening was just horrible because the kids were not used to being without their moms even for a minute.

 Now, with a goat kid pen introduced early on, the idea of separating moms and kids is much less stressful and just another part of our daily routine.

-Today, I understand how important socialization is to goats for both the moms and the babies.
-It also teaches the kids to fend for themselves early on so they grow into a more confident herd member rather than a timid one.
+Today, I understand how important socialization is in a goat herd for both the moms and the babies.
+Having a separate pen also teaches the kids to fend for themselves early on sothey grow into more confident herd members rather than timid ones.
+As with anything, slow and steady is the best way. 🙂

 DIY Goat Kid Pen Update: